lorjul/panoptic-scene-graph-generation/README.md

 ## Citation

-If you found our paper or code helpful, please consider citing it:
+If you found our papers or code helpful, please consider citing them:

 ``` bibtex
 @misc{lorenz2024fairpsgg,